afiakyalo/afiakyalo.github.io/about.md

             This site is my personal learning lab for small random ideas.
             As I dive deeper into full-stack development, AI, and beyond, I'll be sharing my journey, insights, and experiments.
-            I am a Software Engineer with 5 years of experience, particularly in Ruby on Rails.
+            I am a Software Engineer with 5 years of experience, particularly in Ruby on Rails and JS.
         </p>
         <p>Off the Clock:</p>
         <ul style="list-style-type: none; padding-left: 0;">
             <li> 🪚 I love a good DIY project </li>

             <li> 🎧 My favorite song changes every week</li>

+            <li> 🚶🏽‍♀️🌻 You'll find me outside any day in the spring</li>

             <li> 🎬 Nothing beats getting lost in a movie marathon for the ultimate escape</li>
         </ul>